Dean O'Banion: Bootleggers divide Chicago

 In 1920, "Papa" Johnny Torrio, the head of the predominantly Italian South Side mob (later known as the Chicago Outfit), and his lieutenant, Al Capone, met with all the Chicago bootleggers to work out a system of territories.
 It was beneficial to everyone to avoid bloody turf battles.
 In addition, the gangsters were able to pool their political power and their soldiers in the streets.
-O'Banion accepted the agreement and was ceded control of the North Side, including the desirable Gold Coast.
+O'Banion accepted the agreement and was given control of the North Side, including the desirable Gold Coast.
 The North Siders now became part of a huge Chicago area bootlegging combine.

 O'Banion lived with Torrio's deal for about three years before becoming dissatisfied with it.
 Since a recent election in neighboring Cicero, Illinois, the city had become a gold mine for the South Siders and O'Banion wanted a cut of it.
 To placate him, Torrio granted O'Banion some of Cicero's beer rights and a quarter-interest in a casino called The Ship.
 The enterprising O'Banion then convinced a number of speakeasies in other Chicago territories to move to his strip in Cicero.
 This move had the potential to start a bootleg war.
 Torrio attempted to convince O'Banion to abandon his plan in exchange for some South Side brothel proceeds.
 O'Banion angrily refused, as he abhorred prostitution.